michelesr/thesis/src/context.md

 applications themselves serves as modules for a project, and are completely independent.

-Even if the Gasista Felice application, the case of study of this thesis work, hasn't a microservice software architecture, the work is aimed to predispose its infrastructure and development process to embrace a future migration to this new software architecture.
-Container infrastructure is the key of development and deployment of microservice structured application.
+In this thesis project the Gasista Felice web application has been containerized, so its infrastructure and development process has been prepared to embrace a migration to the microservice software architecture.
+In fact, the container infrastructure is the key of development and deployment of microservice structured application.

 ## Software infrastructures and development environments

-In the past web applications were deployed in physical machines, leading to different problems related to their management and maintenance.
+In the past web applications were deployed in physical machines, leading to different problems in management and maintenance due to their physical and so *static* constraints.
 Virtual machines permitted to resolve these problems, delegating the management of the physical server machines to third parties, thus freeing the organization of this duty.